If you’re interested in conscious fashion you can wear every day, you need to know these great casual ethical fashion brands!

 By Chiara Spagnoli Gabardi

-Of all the types of clothing, leisurewear probably conveys the most personal expression – unlike work wear, casual outfits don’t abide by strictly defined dress codes, allowing the wearer to bring her own touch of creative flair to whatever she’s wearing.
+Of all the types of clothing, leisurewear probably conveys the most personal expression.
+Unlike workwear, casual outfits don’t abide by strictly defined dress codes, allowing the wearer to bring her own touch of creative flair to whatever she’s wearing.

 But since we buy and wear casual clothes more often than anything else, it’s more important than ever to ensure that these items are made from materials that aren’t harming the planet or your health.

-This cruelty-free label is thoroughly engaged in many aspects of ethical fashion, from pursuing animal protection and ensuring local, transparent production to selecting natural fabrics to make deliciously soft, comfortable casual wear that’s perfect for yoga, dancing, or hanging around the house.
+This cruelty-free label is thoroughly engaged in many aspects of ethical fashion, from pursuing animal protection and ensuring local, transparent production to selecting natural or recycled fabrics.
+The result is deliciously soft, comfortable casual wear that’s perfect for yoga, dancing, or hanging around the house.

 Mother Erth is more than a conscious fashion label – it’s a social enterprise that empowers women and reduces plastic pollution by creating zero-waste totes, clutches, handbags and even a pet collection!

-Each piece is handwoven by female artisans who bring new life to factory discarded plastic-aluminium that cannot be recycled, and would otherwise clog up landfills and oceans.
-The materials of each bag are extremely light and durable, made with a beautiful weaving procedure.
+Each piece is handwoven by female artisans who bring new life to factory discarded plastic/aluminium that cannot be recycled, and would otherwise clog up landfills and oceans.
+The materials used in each bag are extremely light and durable, made with a beautiful weaving procedure.

 ME (Majamas Earth) is an eco-friendly clothing brand that was founded on the principle that casual fashion can be alluring without damaging our beloved planet.
 ME is committed to creating collections that leave the smallest impact possible: all of the fabrics, which include organic cotton, modal and Tencel, are made in the USA under strict environmental standards.
 Casual wear offerings from this brand are aimed at not only men and women, but moms-to-be, babies and even pets.